eigenhombre/eigenhombre.github.com/_posts/2013-04-18-thoughts-on-integration-testing.md

 project.
 I'd like to present some of these ideas here in the hope that someone else might find them useful.

-Testing is most straightforward at the level of *unit tests*, where you can verify the behavior of individual functions and objects in relative isolation.
-Obviously these tests are your first line of defense, and they are usually the easiest to reason about and to write.
+There are many taxonomies of tests.
+Here we will discuss automated tests only.
+A simple scheme is to consider a continuum ranging from *unit tests* (testing purely isolated functions or components) to full-scale *integration tests* (where you put many things together and exercise their collective functionality).
+Unit tests are your first line of defense -- they are usually the easiest to reason about and to write.
+It's generally much easier to isolate and understand a bug exposed by a unit test than a large integration test, simply because there are fewer places where the problem could have occurred.

-In larger, distributed systems, the interactions between parts can dominate the overall complexity, and integration testing is critical, particularly since subsystems that are well-tested in isolation may still not talk to each other correctly.
-Doing these tests right and making them run fast (important so that developers actually run them frequently) can reduce the effort and cost of maintaining the code base in the long run.
+Nonetheless, in larger, distributed systems, the interactions between parts can dominate the overall complexity, and integration testing becomes critical: subsystems that are well-tested in isolation may still not talk to each other correctly.

+Writing integration tests well can be a challenge.
+The tests should run as quickly as possible, to encourage their frequent use during development.
+Proliferation of boilerplate code can also become problematic, because so many things are being combined together, with slight variation.

 Over the next few days/weeks, I plan to post a series of sort posts on a few patterns I've come to make heavy use of while developing